cjunho/cjh/README.md

 USAGE

-There are three 'Switches' in the code which the user can modify:
+There are three 'Switches' in BL_periodic.py which the user can modify:

 • soliton number: SP2 or SP3, corresponding to simulations of two- or three-soliton interations;